Eyu-Gen/To-Do-List/README.md

 - Display the submitted task immediately.
 - Responsive design for desktop, tablet, and mobile.
 - Built using React functional components and state management with useState.
-- Optional: Alerts or notifications on task submission.
+- Alerts or notifications on task submission.

 ## 🛠 Technologies Used

--React JS – Frontend library for building user interfaces.
+- React JS – Frontend library for building user interfaces.
 - JavaScript (ES6+) – Logic and interactivity.
 - CSS / Flexbox – Styling and layout.
 - Optional: React Hooks (useState) to manage the state.